zengkeat/Online-photo-gallery-app/README.md

   - Some example of users' username and password:
       - username: john snow, password: 12345678
       - username: jonny depp, password: 12345678
-      - username: giam, password: 12345678 (this account is also admin, if you login with this account you can access users' detail and posts after clicking the "Admin" button in the navigation bar)
+      - username: giam, password: 12345678 (this account is also an admin.
+If you login with this account, the "Admin" menu will show up in your navigation bar.
+And you can view all users' profile and thier profile, as well as delete them)